howardginsburg/AzureArcTraining/README.md

 8. Add your two vms.
 9. Click 'Enable'.

-Note, it will take some time before the data shows up!
+Note, it will take some time before data shows up.

 ## 10. Optional - Update Management